 I am an Assistant Professor of Political Science at the University of Notre Dame and a faculty fellow at the Kellogg Institute for International Studies.
+I am board member of the Argentine Panel Election Study and a research associate of the Center for the Politics of Development at UC Berkeley.
 Previously, I was a Postdoctoral Prize Research Fellow in Politics at Nuffield College, University of Oxford, and a Visiting Fellow at the Kellogg Institute for International Studies.
-I am board member of the Argentine Panel Election Study and a research associate of the Center for the Politics of Development at UC Berkeley.

-My book, Incumbency Bias: Why Political Office is a Blessing and a Curse in Latin America, is under production with Cambridge University Press as part of the Studies in Comparative Politics Series.
-My research has also been published at The Journal of Politics, British Journal of Political Science, Journal of Conflict Resolution, Perspectives on Politics and University of Michigan Press.
+My new ongoing book project (with Scott Mainwaring) explores the role of protection of civil liberties as a source of durable democratic commitment in Latin America.
+My other research has also been published at The Journal of Politics, British Journal of Political Science, Journal of Conflict Resolution, Perspectives on Politics and University of Michigan Press.

 I earned a Ph.D. in Political Science from Yale University and a B.A. in Political Science from Universidad Torcuato Di Tella.